mixxxdj/mixxx/source/chapters/user_interface.rst

 The microphone section is **hidden** in the default :ref:`Mixxx user interface <interface-overview>`.
-Click the :ref:`MIC <interface-expansion-buttons>` button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section..
+Click the :ref:`MIC <interface-expansion-buttons>` button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

 **Setup the microphone**